Deploy and use an environment that supports continuous build and test automation

 After the build is successful, create a deployable package that can be used to update sandbox/ staging environment.

-"Copy and publish build artifacts" uploads the deployable package to VSTS artifacts location.
+"Copy and publish build artifacts" uploads the deployable package to Azure DevOps artifacts location.

 For test execution, there are three default tasks "Test Setup", "Execute Test" and "Test End".